NATO - The defensive alliance that bombs and invades countries worldwide

 NATO - The North Atlantic Treaty - was formed by the US and European countries after WW2 as a defensive alliance with the simple goal of deterring a Soviet Russian attack or invasion of western democracies.
 However, ever since the fall of the Soviet Union in 1991, NATO has been used in several aggressive and offensive military campaigns against countries in Europe, Asia and the Middle East.
 NATO bombed a European country, Serbia (as part of then Yugoslavia), invaded an Asian country, Afghanistan, and attacked and destroyed a Middle Eastern country Libya.

 In 1995 NATO launched its first offensive bombing campign when it bomebed Bosnia and Herzegovina during the Bosnian War.
 On March 24, 1999, the North Atlantic Treaty Organization (NATO) commenced air strikes against Yugoslavia (today's Serbia) with the bombing of Serbian military positions in the Yugoslav province of Kosovo.
 The NATO offensive came in response to a new wave of ethnic cleansing and massacres of Civilians launched by Serbian forces against the Kosovar Albanians on March 20.
 However, the Kosovar Albanian's KLA (Kosovo Liberation Army) had also commited massacres and ethnic cleansing aimed at ethnic Serbs and Albanians populations.
 The NATO air campaign targeted Serbian government buildings and the country’s infrastructure in an effort to destabilize the Milosevic regime.
+This included the bombing of a hospital and civilians residential areas in Belgrade.
 The civilian death toll was estimated to be anything from 500 to over 5,000 people.

-Belgrade after it was bombing by NATO in 1999.
+Belgrade after it was bombed by NATO in 1999.

 NATO troops participated and took a very active part in the US led invasion of Afghanistan, which followed the 9/11 terrorist attack.
 NATO became involved in ISAF (The International Security Assistance Force) in August 2003, and later that year assumed leadership of it.
 At this stage, ISAF included troops from 43 countries with NATO members providing the majority of the force.
 On 28 December 2014, NATO formally ended ISAF combat operations in Afghanistan and officially transferred full security responsibility to the Afghan government.
 After 2014 NATO's troops ceased participation in combat operations and remained in Afghanistan in order to provide suport and training to Afghan security forces and institutions in their fight against the Taliban.